 - Medium Edge Graduated Filter: Medium Grads fall right between the soft and hard edge filters.
 The transition between the clear and neutral density portion of the filter is less tapered than the soft grads, and not as abrupt as the hard grads.
 Medium grads are an excellent choice for both settings where a soft or hard grad would be used.

-- Reverse Graduated Filter: Reverse graduated filters have the same fixed transition line as a hard edge filter, but are strongest at the center of the filter before tapering off towards the end of the filter.
+- Reverse Graduated Filter: Reverse graduated filters have the same fixed transition line as a hard edge filter, but are strongest at the center of the filter before tapering off towards the top of the filter.
 Reverse graduated filters are ideal for sunrises and sunsets, where the brightest light is concentrated near the horizon line.